 - If you’re among the lucky few with several good opportunities, then narrow it down to the 2 or 3 real contenders and quickly decline the other offers.
 This way they can go to the next person on their list.
 Decline not only politely, but also thank them profusely and emphasize how much you liked the department, hope for future interaction, and so forth, but you think that either school X or Y will be the best fit for where you want to be personally and professionally.

-- Play with an open hand.
+- If you have competing offers, consider playing with an open hand.
 That is, if the best offer is from X, then share that offer with Y and Z and see if they can match at all.
-For my own use I made a small spreadsheet with the different terms of the package as rows (salary, teaching load, initial teaching reductions, startup fund, annual top up, summer ninths, etc) and columns with schools, and shared with my advisors.
+For my own use I made a small spreadsheet with the different terms of the package as rows (see below) and columns with schools, and shared with my advisors.
 Their advice, which worked well, was to share that spreadsheet with the schools.
 I also offered to share the actual offer letters, and sometimes did.
 It worked well.
 Basically, department chairs want you and need something hard they can take to their Dean.

 - Once you know where you want to be, then you can choose to say to one school, “If you do A, B and C then I will sign immediately”.
 There’s a good chance that they’ll do A, B and C. Again, it comes down to something very firm that a chair can take to the Dean.
 If you’ve already gone through process 3 above, and wrung things out of the school, maybe you should just ask for A and not B-C (let alone D).
 It’s hard to generalize.